 Second is the issue of waste.
 In the abstract, there's the wasted sense of time spent selecting the card, signing it and stuffing it in an envelope.
 Then, for the amount of money an average card costs, it seems like a waste of time to buy someone a folded piece of paper that they're going to read once and almost certainly chuck in the trash or the recycling bin.
 Which leads to the other kind of waste: a little over 2.5 billion Christmas cards are sold each year in the U.S. According to Stanford University, that's enough cards to fill a football field 10 stories high.

 That's a lot of garbage, especially during a holiday that produces a lot of waste already, from food waste to just the act of giving stuff to people that they may not need, let alone actually want.
 The act of buying a card just perpetuates that consumerism impulse of the season, even if it's on a slightly smaller scale.
 It's easier to simply send a text, make a phone call, post a quick message on social media or send an e-card.
-DontSendMeACard.com allows you to send a card for a donation to a U.K.-based charity for the cost of what buying a card and mailing it would.
+EcoCards.org allows you to send a card for a donation to various charities, including the Humane Society of of the United States.
+(A $10 commitment is required to set up an account.)
+Not in the U.S.?
+No problem.
+DontSendMeACard.com does the same thing for U.K.-based charities for the cost of what buying a card and mailing it would.

 But what about tradition?